EVerest/everest-core/modules/OCPP/doc.rst

 two representing your actual EVSEs.

 📌 **Note:** You have to configure an evse mapping for each module connected via the evse_energy_sink connection.
-This allows the module to identify which requirement to use when communication the limits for the EVSEs.
+This allows the module to identify which requirement to use when communicating the limits for the EVSEs.
 For more information about the module mapping please see
 `3-tier module mappings <https://everest.github.io/nightly/general/05_existing_modules.html#tier-module-mappings>`_.

 This module defines a callback that gets executed every time charging profiles are changed, added or removed by the CSMS.
 The callback retrieves